rana2hin/University-Search-App/docs/README.md

 ## Local Development

-This project is designed to run in a browser-based development environment where the Gemini API key is securely managed as an environment variable (`process.env.API_KEY`).
+This project is designed to run in a browser-based development environment where the Gemini API key and Firebase configuration are securely managed.

 ### Prerequisites

 -   A modern web browser (e.g., Chrome, Firefox, Edge).
--   The `API_KEY` environment variable must be available in the execution context.
+-   The `API_KEY` environment variable must be available in the execution context for Gemini API calls.
+-   A `firebase.ts` file with a valid Firebase project configuration.

 ### Running the Application